 Chicago Botanic Garden

 This expansive botanic garden features 385 acres of green space, housing 27 gardens and four natural areas, as well as nine islands and six miles of shoreline.
 The greenhouses and galleries have been known to feature delicate, exotic plants such as orchids, aloes, and jasmine.
-Standard admission is free.
 Group packages are available, ranging from tours to demonstrations to student programs.
 There is dining available onsite as well and motorcoach parking (for a fee).
 1000 Lake Cook Rd., Glencoe, IL

 Garfield Park Conservatory